Post Summary: Silence After Payment Is a Red Flag, Not a Busy Season

 But there’s nothing in your inbox.

-That gap — between paying and seeing something that hopefully has ZERO surprise website fees — is where most web design builds start to rot.
+That gap, between paying and seeing something that hopefully has ZERO surprise website fees, is where a build starts to rot.
 Not because the work isn’t happening, but because the communication around the work was never structured to begin with.
 And the signs your web design team communicates poorly don’t always look like missed calls or rude emails.
 Sometimes it’s just the absence of a plan you were supposed to be part of.

 What a Well-Communicated Build Sounds Like